matekasse/matekasse/README.md

 Currently supported are amd64, arm64 and arm/v7.

-## I want to use HTTPS on this device
+## I want to use HTTPS on this application

 You can certainly use HTTPS for this application.
 Simply put a reverse proxy on top of it, which handles it for you.
 We use caddy for our own deployment: `https://caddyserver.com/`